Where health meets politics: examining the pressure to restrict

 - ONS, UK official statistics - see References page, Smoking.

-Despite the huge sums spent on reducing smoking in the UK, the number of smokers has increased.
-A rough calculation - since such statistics are very well hidden indeed - is that, at the start of 2013, there were approximately half a million more UK smokers than five years before.
+Despite the huge sums spent on reducing smoking in the UK, the number of smokers increased between 2008 and 2013.
+A rough calculation - since such statistics are very well hidden indeed - is that, at the start of 2013, there were approximately half a million more UK smokers than five years before (because smoking prevalence stayed the same and population size increased significantly).

 Just as technology has radically changed many aspects of our lives, it has now changed tobacco use, and this advance cannot be stopped.
 It can be slowed, perhaps considerably, by regulations designed to protect existing industries and government revenues; our focus is to assist the removal of such artificial impediments designed to slow the process of change and that are so massively detrimental to public health.
 The ultimate outcome is immutable but the timescale could be considerably prolonged by delaying tactics.